 4.5.
 Respondent: A person who is alleged to have violated this policy.

 4.6.
 Reasonable person: An objective standard referring to a hypothetical reasonable person with a reasonable way of interpreting and reacting to a situation.
-A reasonable person is assumed to exercise average care, skill, and judgement.
+A reasonable person is assumed to exercise average care, skill, and judgment.
+A reasonable belief is one based on reasonable grounds.

 5.1.1.
 The university shall respond promptly to all complaints of retaliation, and shall take appropriate action to prevent, correct, and sanction conduct that violates this policy.